ridoy227/monorepo_boylarplate/README.md

 # Boylerplate Project Documentation

 Welcome to the **Boylarplate** project!
-This documentation is designed to help new developers (and interns!) understand the project structure, the architectural patterns used, and how to work within our monorepo setup.
+This documentation is designed to help new developers understand the project structure, the architectural patterns used, and how to work within our monorepo setup.

 ---